From pros to cons and from similarities to differences, here’s everything on oil painting vs acrylic.

 Thank you for reading our blog on oil vs acrylics: the differences and which medium is best for you.

-Also, check our website PortraitFlip where we make handmade paintings from photos.
-You can visit our gallery down below.
+Also, check out our website PortraitFlip where we make handmade paintings from photos.